Library Research Services home page

-According to the University's Code of Practice for Research Candidature and Supervision, para 105, “The results of research should be freely available.
+According to the University's Code of Practice for Research Degree Candidature and Supervision, para 103, “The results of research should be freely available.
 Theses are accessible in the University Library or electronically through the University of Southampton Research Repository.
-Research theses may be subject to restriction only in exceptional circumstances but where this is necessary, the Faculty Director of the Graduate School, in their capacity as Chair of Faculty Graduate School Committee may, on behalf of Senate, approves an embargo for a period not normally exceeding three years from the date of examination.
+Research theses may be subject to restriction only in exceptional circumstances but where this is necessary, the Faculty Director of the Graduate School, in their capacity as Chair of Faculty Graduate School Committee may, on behalf of Senate, approve an initial embargo for a period not exceeding three years from the date of examination.
 Any subsequent request to extend an embargo will require the approval of the Director of the Doctoral College and such a period of extension may not exceed one year in duration."

 Depending on the reason for the embargo, just the e-thesis or both the print and e- versions will be embargoed.

 Embargo & abstracts

 Please note if a thesis is embargoed, the associated metadata (name, title etc) and the abstract will still be publicly available.
 If the examined abstract contains sensitive material which should be embargoed, please provide an edited abstract for public release.

 a.
 Commercial Contract